- September 06, 2022

 Graduates of this program may be granted credits towards block transfer to:

-- Griffith University – Bachelor of Criminology and Criminal Justice
+- Athabasca University – Bachelor of Professional Arts Degree

 - Lethbridge College – Bachelor of Applied Arts in Justice Studies